Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 We use the TinyGPS library (https://github.com/mikalhart/TinyGPS) to decode GPS frames.

-transistor switch
+Transistor switch

 The Arduino MKR FOX 1200 communicates with the GPS module using the second serial port via pins 13 and 14, called Serial1 in the code.
 The TX data output of the GPS module is connected to the serial data input (pin 13) of the Arduino board.

-Also, the Arduino board uses PIN2 to turn the GPS module on and off, as explained above.
+Additionally, the Arduino board uses PIN2 to turn the GPS module on and off, as explained above.

 Step 4.
-Project Code
+Project code

 You can download or copy the code of our project below: